Obama Says What Women Have Known Forever: Elect More Female Candidates

 Advertisement

-Though Obama's idea is not an original one (women have already been saying this), it's definitely the right call-to-action.
+Though Obama's idea is not an original one, it's definitely the right call-to-action.

 Right now, women make up 19.6% of Congress, occupy 23.7% of statewide executive offices such as governor, and are 24.9% of all state legislators.
 It's especially egregious, considering women make up almost 51% of the U.S. population.
 At the current rate, we won't see gender parity in politics until 2117 — yes, an entire century.